 What Is a Spot Loan and How Does It Work?

 A spot loan is a one-time, immediate loan granted without a significant investigation by the lender into your finances.
-Unlike more traditional loan options, lenders might approve your spot loan without checking your credit or financial situation.
+Unlike more traditional personal loan options, where you apply and review terms upfront, lenders might approve your spot loan without checking your credit or financial situation.
+In some cases, lenders may use a soft or hard credit check, and reporting to credit bureaus can vary.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.